Medical Radiation Sciences B.S.

 Minimum of 121 semester credit hours, minimum GPA per program requirement, and University sustainability and diversity requirement are required for graduation.

-Students must take at least three credits of electives from the 100-level or above that meet the program requirements.
-Students may request a list of available courses from their advisor.
-Students who are completing a double major, minor, certificate or fulfilling requirements for graduate school should discuss requirements with their advisor.
+Students must take at least 1, 3-credit elective course at the 100-level or above to meet program requirements.
+Students who are completing a double major, minor, certificate, or fulfilling requirements for graduate school should discuss requirements with their advisor.